 Like the lace trade, this industry was practiced in individual's homes, and by both sexes and all ages.
 It did not pay much and was arduous, often boring, work.
 However, it provided a means of income for even the poorest of Turvey's villagers.
-It also had the advantage of being a more portable industry than lace making - you could plait straw anywhere, sitting or standing.
+It also had the advantage of being a more portable industry than lace making -

 The straw was brought in from areas like the Chilterns, Essex, Berkshire and Suffolk.
 It was pushed through a wooden splitter to produce thin enough strips to work with.
 From about 1800 machines were used to split the straw which must have sped the process up no end.

 If you have ever plaited some string or thread then you may well have tied one end of the three thread bundle to something and then plaited towards yourself.
 Interestingly, the straw plaiters of Bedfordshire worked away from the body, the spare straw being held under the left armpit.
 When she need more straw, she would grasp a strip with her teeth, suck it for a while to dampen it and then it would stick to the plaited strip that was running out.
 This action gave many plaiters a characteristic